 Cyclospora give off spores inside your body.
 The spores may infect and irritate the lining of the intestine.
 This can cause digestive symptoms.
 However, some people with cyclosporiasis have mild or even no symptoms.

-You can get symptoms anytime from two days to two weeks after being infected.
+You can get symptoms anytime from after being infected.
 The main warning sign is severe diarrhea.
 You may also have:

 - loose or watery bowel movements